JuliaDynamics/DrWatson.jl/CONTRIBUTING.md

 ## Pull Request Contributions
 The best way to contribute is by doing a Pull Request that fixes a bug or implements a new feature.
-However, before opening the PR, onsider first discussing the change you wish to make via an issue, so that a good design can be discussed.
+However, before opening the PR, consider first discussing the change you wish to make via an issue, so that a good design can be discussed.

 To make a good PR, follow these steps: